Getting Started with EXOS

 Below, you'll find our recommendations for the most applicable programs for some common sports and activities that we do not yet have specific programs for.

-Your readiness to train depends on physical ability and maturity level, but 14 is most often an appropriate age to start a Core Performance program.
+Your readiness to train depends on physical ability and maturity level, but 14 is most often an appropriate age to start a EXOS program.
 And you're never too old.
 The "Decrease Pain/Tightness" program can be very beneficial to older adults.
 You should always consult a physician before starting any activity.

 Where do I sign up?